ansys/pymapdl/docker/make_container.rst

 The later approach can be reused with small changes in a continuous integration workflow.

+Please take note of where you are installing ANSYS because the directory path is need in the following section.

 Build Docker image
 ------------------

-To build the Docker image, in the working directory, all files included in the image should be added.
+To build the Docker image, you need to create a directory and copy all the files you need in the image.

-The steps are detailed in the following script, which you should modify to adapt your needs.
+The steps to copy those files and build the image are detailed in the following script, which you should modify to adapt it to your needs.

 .. code:: bash